If you had all the confidence you needed, how would your life be different right now?

 What would be different in your career?

 So many people could benefit from having more confidence.
 To help you find more of it, first let me start off by telling you what confidence is not!
 It’s not:

 Reliant upon your circumstances.

 A “fake it till you make it” type of thing

 So what is confidence?
 Confidence can be described as a feeling of self-assurance arising from one’s appreciation of one’s own abilities or qualities.
 Does that describe you?

 No matter who you are, what has happened to you, what you’ve done or where you are in life, you can build confidence that is unstoppable and unshakeable.

-The Bible teaches us eight ways to build unstoppable confidence.
+the Bible teaches us eight ways to do it.

 Insecure people tend to flock together.
 If you want to raise your confidence level you will need to raise the standard of people you surround yourself with.
 I’m not suggesting that you ditch all of your friends, but I am saying that it’s time you began to spend a good amount of time surrounded by people who are doing more than you, accomplishing more than you and who are much more confident than you are.

 You will feel likely feel uncomfortable and even MORE insecure initially, because you will feel like an even smaller fish in a bigger pond.
 But I want to challenge you to be OK with being uncomfortable for a bit.
 As you begin to grow and to learn new skills and habits, you will begin to apply them.
 When you do, you will begin to see the benefits and THAT’s when your confidence will begin to grow.